bavix/gripmock/docs/guide/stubs/yaml.md

-## Static Stubs.
-YAML
+# YAML

-!> The syntax of the yaml file does not differ from json, it only adds additional functions.
+> The syntax of the yaml file does not differ from json, it only adds additional functions.

 With static stubs, you can use gripmock without the handle API.
 This is useful when you don't want to rely on the http protocol in your tests, or if your data is all static and doesn't change.